What is whey protein?

 Having an allergy or intolerance to dairy is very common in children and adults.
 Today we looked at the different parts of cow’s milk that you can react to and discovered an addition to lactose intolerance.
 That is whey protein intolerance.

 We learnt that whey protein intolerance occurs when you don’t digest the protein properly and that it can cause bloating and digestive upset.
 We compared this to whey allergies, which have slightly different symptoms and are caused by an immune reaction to whey.
-We then looked at how you can test for whey intolerance with our hair test that you can do from your home.
+Then looked at how you can test for whey intolerance with our hair test that you can do from your home.
 The test results are quick and can easily tell you what part of dairy you’re reacting to!
 This is a fast and effective way of finding out what’s causing your bloating.